-1) The measure may be unnecessary because all three branches of state government have powers under current law and rules to independently manage their operations and address disaster emergencies.
+- 1) The measure may be unnecessary because the Governor and the legislature have powers under current law and rules to address disaster emergencies.
 For example, legislative rules allow the legislature to meet temporarily in another location in Denver or elsewhere in the state during a Governor-declared disaster emergency.
-The Governor also has powers to address disasters including ordering evacuations and reassigning state employees.
+The Governor also has powers to address disasters including ordering evacuations, suspending statutory regulations that hamper emergency responses, reassigning - 9 Estimate of Fiscal Impact state employees, and reallocating state moneys.